Flexidynamic Sees Significant Turnaround In PBT By 277.62% For Q2 FY2024, Better Prospects Ahead

-The second quarter of FY2024 marks a significant period of recovery for Flexidynamic as the glove industry shows early signs of resurgence.” - Mr. Tan Kong Leong, Managing Director of Flexidynamic
+Company Seizes Opportunities Amidst Glove industry Recovery and Expands into Infrastructure Solutions

-KUALA LUMPUR, MALAYSIA, September 1, 2024 /EINPresswire / -- Flexidynamic Holdings Berhad ("Flexidynamic" or the "Company"), an established solutions provider for the rubber glove manufacturing industry, is pleased to announce its financial results for the second quarter ended 30 June 2024 ("Q2 FY2024").
+KUALA LUMPUR, Sept 1, 2024 - (ACN Newswire) - Flexidynamic Holdings Berhad ("Flexidynamic" or the "Company"), an established solutions provider for the rubber glove manufacturing industry, is pleased to announce its financial results for the second quarter ended 30 June 2024 ("Q2 FY2024").

 The Group recorded revenue of RM7.76 million for Q2 FY2024, reflecting a strategic shift as the Company capitalised on emerging opportunities in the recovering glove industry.
 While revenue showed a decline from RM13.30 million in the corresponding quarter of the previous year ("Q2 FY2023"), primarily due to the completion of significant overseas projects in the prior year.
 Flexidynamic saw a robust increase in demand for repair and maintenance services, system upgrades, and equipment enhancements from its existing customers.
 This signals a positive market sentiment and the beginning of a rebound in the glove manufacturing sector.